rohitsx/streamSync/server/README.md

 # Server Architecture

-Our Chrome extension backend uses a combination of WebSocket communication, in-memory data storage, and persistent database storage to manage rooms, user rankings, and WebRTC connections.
+Our Chrome extension backend uses a combination of WebSocket communication, in-memory data storage, and persistent database storage to manage socket Id, user rankings, and WebRTC connections.
 Below is a overview of the server architecture:

 ```mermaid
 graph TD